ericbutera/geoip/README.md

 # Configuration
 This project is intended to be orchestrated via Kubernetes in Docker Desktop.
 All configuration is handled by environment variables.
 By default only the MaxMind API requires configuration.

+Note: If the API key secret is missing the `geoip-web-*` container will end up with the status `Init:CreateContainerConfigError`.

 ## MaxMind API Key
 A MaxMind account is required to obtain GeoLite databases.
 MaxMind API keys are located [here](https://www.maxmind.com/en/accounts/current/license-key).